vitobru/kurobot/README.md

-# Kuro Bot v.0.1.1
+# Kuro Bot v.0.2.2
 ###### A Discord bot created by Vitobru and Alatar

 **Info:** This is a small Discord bot written sitting on top of the discord.py library.
-Still in its alpha stages of development, it can perform some basic tasks all prefaced by the $ parameter.
+Still in its alpha stages of development, it can perform some basic tasks such as latency, uptime, greeting, and playing uploaded mp3 files in VC, all prefaced by the $ parameter (soon to be customisable).

-**Prerequisites:** You're gonna need `python.py` and dotenv for this; both of which you can easily install through the terminal, using:
+**Prerequisites:** You're gonna need `python.py` and pickledb for this; both of which you can easily install through the terminal, using:
 ```
 pip install -U discord.py
-pip install -U python-dotenv
+pip install -U pickledb
 ```

 **Team:**